- Dog and animal management

 How to apply

-- Community and Affordable Housing Seed Fund application form [PDF 83 KB]
+- Download an application form [PDF 284 KB]

 Proposals

-Proposals should align with Council’s Housing Strategy, including its visions, principles and objectives.
-They should focus on housing provision, not social services provision, in Kāpiti.
+Proposals should align with Council’s Housing Strategy (2022), including its vision, principles and objectives.
+They should focus on community and affordable housing provision, not social services provision, in Kāpiti.

 We especially encourage proposals that address a specific housing need or action.
 We may prefer proposals that: